 - In a large bowl, combine oats, raisins and milk; stir well.
 Cover and refrigerate 2 hours or overnight.
-Combine carrot, sugars, oil, egg whites and orange peel; stir into oat mixture.
+Combine carrot, sugars, oil, egg whites and orange zest; stir into oat mixture.
 Combine dry ingredients; stir into the batter just until moistened.
 Coat muffin cups with cooking spray or use paper liners; fill cups two-thirds full.
 Bake at 400° for 20-25 minutes or until muffins test done.
 Cool in pan 10 minutes before removing to a wire rack.
-Yield: 10 muffins.

 Nutrition Facts1 each: 227 calories, 6g fat (0 saturated fat), 0 cholesterol, 184mg sodium, 40g carbohydrate (0 sugars, 0 fiber), 7g protein.

 Follow along as we show you how to make these fantastic recipes from our archive.